utsav-devadiga/MovieBag/README.md

 ## Contributing

-wallabag app is a free and open source project developed by volunteers.
+Movie-Bag app is a free and open source project developed by volunteers.
 Any contributions are welcome.
 Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/utsav-devadiga/MovieBag/issues)

 ## TODO